← Back to blog

 GPT-5.4: OpenAI's Most Capable Model Arrives With Computer Use

 GPT-5.4 landed on March 5th with three variants: a standard GPT-5.4, a reasoning-focused GPT-5.4 Thinking, and GPT-5.4 Pro for high-performance use cases.
 The headline numbers are genuinely good.
-Record scores on OSWorld-Verified and WebArena-Verified put it at the top of computer use benchmarks.
-It leads on Mercor's APEX-Agents benchmark for professional skills in law and finance.
-It hit 83% on GDPval, a knowledge work eval.
+75% on OSWorld-Verified (beating human experts at 72.4%), 67.3% on WebArena-Verified, 75.1% on Terminal-Bench 2.0.
+It hit 83% on GDPval, a knowledge work eval across 44 occupations.
 The error rate dropped: 33% fewer errors in individual claims versus GPT-5.2, 18% fewer overall.

 Computer Use Is No Longer a Curiosity